 Bachelor of Science in Environmental Science

-A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills another requirement may also be used to fulfill a flag requirement, unless otherwise specified.
+A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills any other requirement may also be used to fulfill a flag requirement unless otherwise specified.

 In the process of fulfilling the core curriculum and other degree requirements, all students are expected to complete the following Skills and Experience flags:

 - Writing: three flagged courses beyond Rhetoric and Writing 306 or its equivalent; students in the College of Natural Sciences and the Jackson School of Geosciences must complete only two flagged writing courses.
-For students in the College of Natural Sciences, at least one writing flag must be from an upper-division course.
+For students in the College of Natural Sciences and the College of Liberal Arts, at least one writing flag must be from an upper-division course.

 Prescribed Work Common to All Environmental Science Majors